magnusfagerlund/lip/readme.md

 ####localize

 ####sql
+NOT IMPLEMENTED YET

 ####vba
-Here you can specify which VBA-modules that should be installed.
+Here you can specify  VBA-modules that should be installed.
 Please note that the VBA-file MUST be included in the zip-file of your package.
 Please specify the relativt path to the file and the name of the VBA-module.
 ####tables

 #####name